Amy Richards

-Amelia "Amy" Richards (born February 9, 1970) is an American activist, organizer, writer, television producer, feminist, and art historian, currently residing in New York.
-She graduated from Barnard College in 1992.
-Richards has appeared on Fox’s The O'Reilly Factor, Oprah, Talk of the Nation, New York One and CNN.
+Amelia Richards (born February 9, 1970) is an American activist, organizer, writer, television producer, feminist, and art historian, currently residing in New York.
 She produced the Emmy-nominated series Woman, which airs on Viceland.
 She is the president of Soapbox, Inc., a feminist lecture agency.

 Early life

 Richards was born on February 9, 1970, in Alexandria, Virginia, to Albert Wentz and Karen Richards.
 She grew up in Pennsylvania.
 Her father, Wentz, was not a part of her life.
 She attended Tabor Academy, a private boarding school in Marion, Massachusetts.
 After graduating high school from Tabor, she graduated cum laude from Barnard College with a Bachelor of Arts in Art History in 1992.
 She was an NCAA Division I soccer player at Barnard.
 She is also a four-time marathon runner.